joedynamite/envb-rails/README.md

 ### Excluding environment names

-By default the `envb` helper method will not render a banner on the production environment.
+By default envb-rails will not render a banner on the production environment.

-The `envb` method can take an optional array of environment names you don't want the banner to render on.
-For example, to exclude on production and staging you can use the following in your application template:
+To exclude the banner from other environments you can create `config/initializers/envb.rb` and modify the array of excluded environment names.
+For example, if you wanted to exclude on staging as well as production:

-    <% envb(%w(staging production)) %>
+    Envb::Rails.options[:excludes] = %w(production staging)

-Or to alternatively have it render on production as well, you can pass it an empty array:
+Or to alternatively have it render on production as well, you can use an empty array:

-    <% envb([]) %>
+    Envb::Rails.options[:excludes] = []

 ## Customization